Welcome to BVCT

 Walk the Path 2016 – smiles all round!

 We counted them off, and four hours later we counted them back in again.
-Last Sunday (24th April) over 200 enthusiastic walkers, with pedometers and pooches, sticks and baby buggies, strolled and strode over 10 miles of the Blackwater Valley Path from the Memorial Hall in Sandhurst to end up at The Crown pub in Swallowfield.
+On Sunday 24th April over 200 enthusiastic walkers, with pedometers and pooches, sticks and baby buggies, strolled and strode over 10 miles of the Blackwater Valley Path from the Memorial Hall in Sandhurst to end up at The Crown pub in Swallowfield.

 There were smiles on every face coming up the final straight, which we like to think was because they had enjoyed the walk so much – but it might just have been the thought of something refreshing behind the bar!

 Either way, the day was a resounding success for the Trust, with invaluable assistance from the BVC Partnership and numerous volunteers.
-A full report and photos will follow in a few days.
+View full report and photos

 BVCT builds new hotel chain!